Dick Gregory

 Richard Claxton Gregory (October 12, 1932 – August 19, 2017) was an American comedian, actor, writer, activist and social critic.
-His books were bestsellers.
 Gregory became popular among the African-American communities in the southern United States with his "no-holds-barred" sets, poking fun at the bigotry and racism in the United States.
-In 1961 he became a staple in the comedy clubs, appeared on television, and released comedy record albums.
+In 1961, he became a staple in the comedy clubs, appeared on television, and released comedy record albums.

 Gregory was at the forefront of political activism in the 1960s, when he protested against the Vietnam War and racial injustice, and advocated for animal rights.
 He was arrested multiple times and went on many hunger strikes.
-He later became a speaker and author.
+He later became a speaker and author, with his autobiography selling more than a million copies.
 Gregory died of heart failure, aged 84, at a Washington, D.C., hospital in August 2017.

 Early life

 Gregory was born in St. Louis, Missouri, the son of Lucille, a house cleaner, and Presley Gregory.
 At Sumner High School, he was aided by teachers, among them Warren St. James; he also excelled at running, winning the state cross-country championship in 1950.
 Gregory earned a track scholarship to Southern Illinois University (SIU), where he set school records as a half-miler and miler.
 He was named the university's outstanding student athlete of the year in 1953.
 He was a member of Alpha Phi Alpha fraternity.
 In 1954, his college career was interrupted for two years when he was drafted into the United States Army.
 At the urging of his commanding officer, who had taken notice of his penchant for joking, Gregory got his start in comedy in the Army, where he entered and won several talent shows.
 In 1956, Gregory briefly returned to SIU after his discharge, but dropped out because he felt that the university "didn't want me to study, they wanted me to run."

 In the hopes of becoming a professional comedian, Gregory moved to Chicago, where he became part of a new generation of black comedians that included Nipsey Russell, Bill Cosby, and Godfrey Cambridge, all of whom broke with the minstrel tradition that presented blacks stereotypically.
 Gregory drew on current events, especially racial issues, for much of his material: "Segregation is not all bad.
 Have you ever heard of a collision where the people in the back of the bus got hurt?"